eslint-functional/eslint-plugin-functional/README.md

 </div>

-> :wave: If you previously used the rules in [tslint-immutable](https://www.npmjs.com/package/tslint-immutable), this package is the eslint version of those rules.
+> :wave: If you previously used the rules in [tslint-immutable](https://www.npmjs.com/package/tslint-immutable), this package is the ESLint version of those rules.
 Please see the [migration guide](docs/user-guide/migrating-from-tslint.md) for how to migrate.

 ## Features